Appu (2000 film): Soundtrack

-Reception
+Critical reception

-Malathi Rangarajan of The Hindu wrote "Vasanth has laid a firm foundation by choosing a solid story, though there is nothing novel about it, and the rest just falls in place.Heavy at times, Appu appeals nevertheless".
-Rajitha of Rediff.com wrote "It is not as though there were glaring deficiencies in this remake of the Sanjay Dutt-starrer Sadak -- the disappointment comes from the fact that the Tamil remake, with Prashant and Devyani in the lead, simply fails to grip.
-You expect more much more from" Vasanth, she however praised the music and Prakash Raj's acting.
-Krishna Chidambaram of Kalki praised the acting of Prashanth and Prakash Raj and Ramesh Khanna's humour but felt the revenge in second half could have been forceful if Prashanth got to know the culprit in former half.
+Malathi Rangarajan of The Hindu wrote, "Vasanth has laid a firm foundation by choosing a solid story, though there is nothing novel about it, and the rest just falls in place.Heavy at times, Appu appeals nevertheless".
+Rajitha of Rediff.com wrote, "It is not as though there were glaring deficiencies in this remake of the Sanjay Dutt-starrer Sadak -- the disappointment comes from the fact that the Tamil remake, with Prashant and Devyani in the lead, simply fails to grip".
+She added that one could expect more from Vasanth, but praised the music and Prakash Raj's acting.
+Krishna Chidambaram of Kalki praised the acting of Prashanth and Prakash Raj and Ramesh Khanna's humour but felt the revenge in second half could have been forceful if Prashanth got to know the culprit in the first half.

 Malini Mannath of Chennai Online wrote, "A sensitive director of Vasanth's caliber is clearly wasted here.
 But he does leave a mark in his song picturisations (Va da va...), which are catchy, despite the absence of expensive props and sets.
 Cinematographer Vinod leaves a mark in his maiden effort".
-India Info wrote "Remake films do not always stand up to the originals.
+Indiainfo wrote, "Remake films do not always stand up to the originals.
 There are rare exceptions though.
-Appu falls into that category.
-The director Vasanth has done a good remake job of Sadak in Tamil.
+Appu falls into that category."
+The critic added that Vasanth "has done a good remake job of Sadak in Tamil.
 The lead stars Prasanth and Devyani have also managed to put in a performance that matches up to the original.
-However, the credit goes to Prakashraj who could live up to the expectations his role raised.
-He had the challenge of essaying the role that won Sadashiv Amarpurkar a national award.
+However, the credit goes to Prakashraj who could live up to the expectations his role raised. [...]
 The native touch that he has given to the eunuch character is commendable".